jjvanzon/JJs-Reference-Architecture/patterns.md

 It uses [`.NET`](api.md#dotnet) [`CultureNames`](https://www.csharp-examples.net/culture-names/).

-The culture-inspecific `resx` is recommended to be the language `en-US` (`US English`).
+The culture-inspecific `Resources.resx` is recommended to be in the language `en-US` (`US English`).

 `< TODO: example string resource editor. >`

-It is recommended to keep the key representative of the text itself, and not something more abstract.
+It is recommended to keep the key representative of the text itself.
 That way it is clearer in the code, what kind of text to expect.

-`Resources` seem part of the [presentation](layers.md#presentation-layer), but they are extensively used in the [business layer](layers.md#business-layer) too, so might be put in the [`Business Assemblies`](namespaces-assemblies-and-folders.md#layers).
+`Resources` seem part of the [presentation](layers.md#presentation-layer), but they are extensively used in the [business layer](layers.md#business-layer) too.
+That's why they might be put in the [`Business Assemblies`](namespaces-assemblies-and-folders.md#layers).
 Especially the `DisplayNames` of [model](#entities) properties might be put in the back-end, so they might be reused in multiple front-ends.

-[`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings) contains reusable resource `strings` for common titles such as `Delete`, `Edit`, `Save`, etcetera.
+[`JJ.Framework.ResourceStrings`](api.md#jj-framework-resourcestrings) contains reusable `Resource strings` for common texts such as `Delete`, `Edit`, `Save`, etcetera.

-`ResourceFormatters` might be used to lead you to use the right placeholders required by the resource strings. `< TODO: Example of string with placeholders. >`
+`ResourceFormatters` might be used to fill in the right placeholders required by the resource strings. `< TODO: Example of string with placeholders. >`

-`< TODO: Code example for ResourceFromatters. >`
+`< TODO: Code example for ResourceFormatters. >`

 Extra information in Dutch about how to structure the `Resource` files can be read in [Appendix B](appendices.md#appendix-b-knopteksten-en-berichtteksten-in-applicaties-resource-strings--dutch-).